Predrag Matvejević’s Mediterranean Breviary: Nostalgia for an “Ex-World” or Breviary for a New Community?

 Creative Commons License

 Botta, Anna, "Predrag Matvejević’s Mediterranean Breviary: Nostalgia for an “Ex-World” or Breviary for a New Community?"
 (2010).
-Italian Language and Literature: Faculty Publications, Smith College, Northampton, MA.
+Italian Studies: Faculty Publications, Smith College, Northampton, MA.